lukan87/MasterTorrent/README.md

 - **User Management:** Users are grouped into different classes with automatic promotion/demotion based on upload/download ratio, registration time, and activity.
 - **Torrent System:** Tracks multi-file and single-file torrents with detailed statistics such as seeders, leechers, and completion counts.
 - **Bonus System:** Users earn seed bonus points for seeding torrents, limited to a configurable number of torrents.
+- **Free or Double upload torrent:** Users can download torrents as free download or double upload - fully functional.
 - **Invite System:** Fully functional invite system.
 This can be enable/disabled.
 - **Snatch List:** Displays torrents a user has downloaded, is currently seeding, or needs to reseed.
 - **Forum:** A structured forum system with categories, topics, and user posts.
 - **Custom Announce System:** A dedicated announce system for tracking peers efficiently - fully functional.

 This tracker is designed to be **fast, scalable, and secure**, utilizing Laravel's powerful framework to handle high traffic and large datasets.

+If you want to contribute, feel free.
+If you want to install this on your server, please contact me at luci_calapodescu@yahoo.com

 ## License